 4. Don’t go shopping when you’re hungry

 Have you ever noticed that you’re more likely to buy unhealthy food when you’re hungry?
 That’s because our hunger makes us more impulsive.
-So if you’re trying to stick to a budget, it’s best to not go shopping when you’re hungry.
+So if you’re trying to stick to a budget, it’s best to avoid shopping when hungry.
 Otherwise, you might end up overspending on things you don’t need.

 5. Take a list

-It’s always a good idea to make a list before you go shopping.
-That way, you’ll know exactly what you need to buy and you won’t be tempted by all the other items in the store.
-If you find yourself straying from your list, ask yourself if the item is really necessary.
+It’s always a good idea to make a list before going shopping.
+That way, you’ll know exactly what you need to buy, and you won’t be tempted by all the other items in the store.
+If you are straying from your list, ask yourself if the item is necessary.
 Chances are, it’s not.

 6. Don’t shop when you’re emotional

-We’ve all been there – we’re feeling sad, stressed, or angry and we decide to go shopping to make ourselves feel better.
-But retail therapy is a real thing, and it can quickly lead to overspending. next time you’re feeling down, try doing something else to make yourself feel better.
+We’ve all been there; we’re feeling sad, stressed, or angry and decide to go shopping to make ourselves feel better.
+But retail therapy is real, and it can quickly lead to overspending.
+Next time you’re feeling down, try doing something else to make yourself feel better.
 Go for a walk, call a friend, or watch a movie.
 You’ll be glad you didn’t overspend on that new outfit you don’t really need.

-Stores are designed to get us to overspend, but we don’t have to fall for their tricks.
-By being aware of their tactics and making some simple changes, we can avoid their traps and save that hard-earned money for another purpose.
+Brands design their stores to get us to overspend, but we don’t have to fall for their tricks.
+By being aware of their tactics and making simple changes, we can avoid their traps and save that hard-earned money for another purpose.